Shapeshifter (band): History and biography

 The band's third album Soulstice was released in August 2006, with lead single "Bring Change" receiving extensive video and radio play.
 The album takes influences from soul, reggae, funk, rock, and drum 'n' bass.
 Soulstice obtained Gold sales status in New Zealand in three weeks and has since achieved Platinum sales.
 September 2006 saw Shapeshifter tour throughout New Zealand, performing with leading orchestras and selling out their shows weeks in advance.
 In 2007, Shapeshifter released a live album entitled Shapeshifter Live which was recorded on 29 September 2006 at the Christchurch Town Hall – the final show of their orchestra tour and in the band's hometown.
 This 6-track album contained a previously unreleased song called "Good Looking" and appeared alongside other popular Shapeshifter tracks such as "Tapestry", "Bring Change" and "One".

 In 2008, Shapeshifter embarked on their fourth European tour playing sold-out dates in Paris, Rotterdam, Amsterdam, Scotland and England.
 The tour also promoted their single "One", released in May 2008, and off the back of the tour and single, the decision was made to release Soulstice' in the UK and Europe.
 This was released on 17 November on Mums The Word Records with a special re-designed package that includes new artwork and exclusive remixes from D-Bridge (Exit Records), Nu:Tone and The Nextmen.
-Shapeshifter also toured Australia at the end of 2008 and during their summer tour of New Zealand, they played new unreleased tracks including "Dutch Sorrow", "Right Here, Right Now", "Day One", "Twin Galaxies", "Warning" and "System" some of which appeared on their next album entitled, The System Is A Vampire, released 12 November 2009.
+Shapeshifter also toured Australia at the end of 2008 and during their summer tour of New Zealand, they played new unreleased tracks including "Dutchies", "Lifetime", "One", "Twin Galaxies", "Warning" and "System" some of which appeared on their next album entitled, The System Is A Vampire, released 12 November 2009.
 Shapeshifter also released a remix EP in late 2008 featuring two alternative versions of their song "Bring Change" by themselves and fellow New Zealand drum and bass artists, The Upbeats.
 A remix of their song "Long White Cloud" was also included, remixed by Nu:Tone.
 Shapeshifter also released a remix of their hit tune, Electric Dream which was remixed by New Zealand drum and bass act, State of Mind.

 Shapeshifter also have their own recording label called Truetone Recordings.
 Their first album, Realtime, and early EPs were released under Kog Transmissions.